What is cystic acne?

 Cystic acne is one of the severe acne forms marked by large, deep pimples that are often painful and take a long time to heal.
 A pimple forms when your pores get clogged with oil, bacteria, or dead skin cells.
 A cystic pimple occurs deep in your skin, creating a bump that is filled with pus.

 These stubborn inflammatory nodules are hard to drain--please, never try to pop them!--and may leave marks or scars on your skin.
-Cystic acne breakouts can last for a long time, and the products you use to take care of a typical pimple might not cut it.
+In addition, cystic acne breakouts can last for a long time, and the products you use to take care of a typical pimple might not cut it.
 This is why cystic acne needs to be treated and treated correctly.

 What causes cystic acne?